jonoalderson/edge-images/readme.md

 ## Customization
 The plugin automatically converts WordPress' native image sizes, and any sizes registered via `add_image_size()`.
-However, more fine-grained control can be achieved by registering custom sizes and definitions using the `Edge_Images\sizes` filter.
+However, more fine-grained control can be achieved by registering custom sizes and definitions using the `edge_images_sizes` filter.

-### Using `Edge_Images\sizes`
+### Using `edge_images_sizes`
-The `Edge_Images\sizes` filter expects and returns an associative array of image definitions; where they key is the _name_ of the size, and the value is an array constructed with the following properties.
+The `edge_images_sizes` filter expects and returns an associative array of image definitions; where they key is the _name_ of the size, and the value is an array constructed with the following properties.

 #### Required
 - `height` (`int`): The `height` in pixels of the image of the smallest/mobile/default size.
 Sets the `height` attribute on the `<img>` elem.